Getting an Interview

 Put forward for the role by a recruitment agency.
 I went through two subsequent interviews.
 The first with my Line Manager to be and then secondly by the person that I was replacing.

 On the back of the two interviews I was offered the role and commenced work after my notice period had expired.

-I applied through a recruiter and the process took 2 days – interviewed at Edelman.
+I applied through a recruiter.
+The process took 2 days – interviewed at Edelman (London, England (UK)).

 In the end the company did not match expectations for a global PR firm.

 - Accepted OfferNeutral ExperienceAverage Interview